Shell UK’s first EV hub

 For electric vehicle use to continue to grow, drivers need to feel confident that there are convenient and reliable means of recharging their vehicles.
 That’s why Shell is investing in EV infrastructure to meet the charging needs of electric vehicle drivers – including opening our first EV hub in the UK.
 Find out more.

 The number of pure-electric vehicles on UK roads is steadily increasing.
 According to the UK Government, in early 2010 there were around 9,000 ultra-low emissions vehicles, or ULEVs, in the UK.
-By early 2020, ten years later, this number had risen to 317,000.
+By December 2021, this number had risen to 370,000.
 That is an increase of over 3,000%.1

 But, for electric vehicle use to continue to grow, drivers need to feel confident that there are convenient and reliable means of recharging their vehicles.
 That’s why we’ve been steadily growing our network of EV charging points since 2017.
-In the UK, Shell currently provides customers with access to a public charging network of nearly 8,000 EV charging points, including our rapid and ultra-rapid Shell Recharge points on Shell forecourts.
+We have plans to grow our EV charging network to over 5,000 EV charge points on forecourts and in new locations by 2025.

-In Fulham, we’re converting one of our conventional fuel service stations into an electric vehicle charging hub
+In Fulham, we have converted one of our conventional fuel service stations into an electric vehicle charging hub

-To ensure that customers can use the time they spend charging more effectively, the hub will also offer a comfortable seating area for waiting EV drivers.
-We’ll have a Costa Coffee store and an extensive Little Waitrose & Partners shop offer so that our customers can enjoy a cup of their favourite crafted coffee, grab a snack, pick up dinner or stock up on essentials while they wait.
+To ensure that customers can use the time they spend charging more effectively, the hub also offers a comfortable seating area for waiting EV drivers.
+We have Costa Coffee store and an extensive Little Waitrose & Partners shop offer so that our customers can enjoy a cup of their favourite crafted coffee, grab a snack, pick up dinner or stock up on essentials while they wait.

-The hub will also feature a sustainable design with solar panels built into the roof that will generate renewable electricity for the site, and the chargers will all run on 100% certified renewable electricity as well.3 The hub’s canopy will be constructed from sheets of timber glued together which use much less energy to produce and transport than steel.
+The hub also features a sustainable design with solar panels built into the roof that provide around a quarter of the electricity the site needs.
+Shop front double glazing with highly insulating properties reduces energy use for both cooling in the summer and heating in winter, and the chargers all run on 100% certified renewable electricity as well.3 The hub’s canopy is constructed from sheets of timber glued together which use much less energy to produce and transport than steel.

-Planning permission for the hub was received in early 2021 and we aim to open it later this year or in early 2022.
-In the meantime, take a look at the video below to meet Will, an Architectural Designer at Bowman Riley who designed the hub.
+Planning permission for the hub was received in early 2021 and the site opened in January 2022.
+Take a look at the video below to meet Will, an Architectural Designer at Bowman Riley who designed the hub.

 Will's designing a Shell first | #MakeTheFuture